papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

         ```

 ???
 "Node Groups"
     The `node_groups` key is used to define further parameters for the node groups.
-The following keys are available:
+The available keys are:

     | Key                          | Type             | Description                                                                                                                            | Default Value |
     | :--------------------------- | :--------------- | :------------------------------------------------------------------------------------------------------------------------------------- | :------------ |